 - 6 Pint Jars with rings and lids

 - 11 cups Apples peeled and sliced thin

 - 1 ¾ cup Brown Sugar

 - ½ teaspoon Ground Cinnamon

 - 2½ cups Unsweetened Apple Juice

-- Prewash all pint jars and lids and feat the jars in a simmering water bath until ready for use.
+- (Skip if not canning).
+Prewash all pint jars and lids with warm soapy water.
+Heat the jars in a simmering water bath for at least 10 minutes or until ready for use.
 Do not boil.
 Set washed lids and rings aside.

-- Working with 6 cups of apples at a time, blanch in a large pot of boiling water for 1 minute.
-Remove using a slotted spoon and set aside.
+- Working with 6 cups of apples at a time, blanch the apples in a large pot of boiling water for 1 minute.
+Remove using a slotted spoon and place in a large bowl.

 Make the Filling